-The buzz surrounding Snapchat for brands is definitely at a high decibel level.
+The buzz surrounding Snapchat marketing for brands is definitely at a high decibel level.
 And just like other new social apps, there are lots of tutorials and how-to articles being created on a daily basis to show you how to get the most out of the platform.

 Over 7 billion (yes, billion) stories are viewed daily among Snapchats hundred-million-and-climbing global users.
 But as with any social platform, being able to tell a good story is the key to driving engagement.
-Snapchats visual, short-lived content platform is uniquely suited to todays busy, mobile-centric consumers with short attention spans.
+Snapchat’s visual, short-lived content platform is uniquely suited to todays busy, mobile-centric consumers with short attention spans.

 Brands are using Snapchats story feature using photos (enhanced with text, drawings and overlays) and intriguing, short video clips to tease followers with footage from events and peek at upcoming product lines.
 However, I think it pays more to think about telling stories that show the human side of your company, such as people experiencing your brand, or an inside look.

 Some are video clips and some are images, but they definitely pull you into the excitement of the games.
 What ways can you think of to share your brands customer experience or inner-workings by changing up your Snapchat story?

 Snapchat marketing: Building an audience with cross-channel exposure

 Building audience can feel like a chicken or the egg issue with a new channel, and theres no getting around the fact that youll have to share your Snapchat profile around to get your stories seen.

 From customizing and using your Snapcode on packaging graphics and other offline collateral to spreading it across the web and social, it takes a significant push to get noticed.
 However, the results can be well worth it, especially if you’re consistent about frequently sharing your Snapchat presence on social channels.
 Be creative!